rooparvind/adv_repo/README.md

 Run the app locally
 streamlit run app.py
-# the app will be accessiable at http://localhost:8501/
+The app will be accessiable at http://localhost:8501/

 Deploy the app to Render
 Verify that your application is accessible at the following URL: [https://adv-repo.onrender.com](https://adv-repo.onrender.com)